DerfOh/derfoh.github.io/about.md

 * Systems Administrator/IT Specialist
 * Strong foundation in software design and systems development on multiple platforms
-* Familiar with agile and scrum practices focusing on UX driven development
+* Familiar with agile and scrum practices focusing on UX driven software development
+* Foundational understanding of object oriented software development
 * Understanding of change control and incident management procedures
-* Experienced in administration for a variety of Linux Web and Middleware stacks
+* Experienced in administration for a variety of Linux Web and Middleware platforms
-* Experience with object oriented programming, testing, and deploying code
 * Able to containerize, deploy, and manage applications using Docker
 * Capable of creating, managing, and working on remote, virtual, and/or containerized systems
-* Experience with maintaining and automating distributed systems
+* Experience with maintaining, scripting, and automating distributed systems
-* Well versed in version control systems and code deployment pipelines
+* Well versed in version control systems and application deployment pipelines
-* Open to travel, able to work remotely, and willing to work off business hours weekends/nights
+* Familiar with active directory groups and user structure and configuration of ldap/saml connections

 # Education
 University of Michigan – Flint